ProjectPhysX/FluidX3D/README.md

 I'm developing FluidX3D in my spare time, to make computational fluid dynamics lightning fast, accessible on all hardware, and free for everyone.
 - You can support FluidX3D by reporting any bugs or things that don't work in the [issues](https://github.com/ProjectPhysX/FluidX3D/issues).
 I'm welcoming feedback!
 - If you like FluidX3D, share it with friends and colleagues.
 Spread the word that CFD is now lightning fast, accessible and free.
-- If you want to support FluidX3D financially, you can [buy me a coffee](https://buymeacoffee.com/projectphysx).
+- If you want to support FluidX3D financially, you can [sponsor me on GitHub](https://github.com/sponsors/ProjectPhysX) or [buy me a coffee](https://buymeacoffee.com/projectphysx).
 Thank you!